smartdevicelink/sdl_requirements/detailed_docs/RC/OnRCStatus.md

 1. RC application starts registration (upon a OnButtonPress or SetInteriorVehicleData request)

 _Expected:_
+1. SDL sends OnRCStatus with all modules in `freeModules` parameter to HMI

-2. SDL sends OnRCStatus notification to HMI and to registered mobile application with all modules in `freeModules` parameter.
+2. SDL sends OnRCStatus(allowed = true, freeModules = {}) notification and to registered mobile application

 **Alternative flow 1**
-b.1 RC functionality is disallowed on HMI - > SDL does not sends OnRCStatus to HMI and registered application.
+b.1 RC functionality is disallowed on HMI
+b.2 SDL sends OnRCStatus(allowed = false, freeModules = {}, allocatedModules = {}) notification to registered mobile application

 **Alternative flow 2**
 1.a.1 Non-RC application starts registration
-1.a.2 SDL does not sends OnRCStatus to HMI and registered application.
+1.a.2 SDL does not sends OnRCStatus to HMI and non-RC application

 ## Use Case 2: Notification about RC module allocation after application’s registration